roth-hex-lab/roth-hex-lab.github.io/content/projects/KARVIMIO/index.md

 ---
 title: KARVIMIO
 date: 2023-12-02
-summary: "KARVIMIO is a three-year BMBF funded project with a total volume of 1.73 Million Euros."
+summary: "KARVIMIO is a three-year BMFTR funded project with a total volume of 1.73 Million Euros."

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.